 The most famous sight in Nida is undoubtedly Parnidis dune.
-From its sundial-crowned 52 m high top you can see the vastness of Neringa sands as well as the town of Nida, drowned among the greenery of countless trees.
-At Nida the lagoon is wide enough to put the mainland beyond the horizon, making it romantically appear that sun both rises from and sets into water.
+From its sundial-crowned 52 m high top, you can see the vastness of Neringa sands as well as the town of Nida, drowned among the greenery, the Sea, and the Lagoon.
+At Nida, the lagoon is wide enough to put the mainland beyond the horizon, making it romantically appear that the sun both rises from and sets into water.
 Parnidis may be accessed by car or a calm lagoon-side footpath.

 On another 52 m high hill (Urbas) the views are obstructed by trees but the lighthouse there is among Nida symbols, its nightly light surrealistically racing across the dunes and lagoon.

 Juodkrantė resort village

 Juodkrantė (pop.
-700) is centered around the 19th century Villa district.
-These elaborate wooden contraptions, still housing hotels and restaurants, almost seem too large for the village.
+700) is centered around a 19th century Villa district.
+These elaborate wooden contraptions, still housing hotels, and restaurants, almost seem too large for the village.
 A port is nearby while a 2 km long lagoon-side promenade adorned by stone statues goes both northwards and southwards from there.

 Southern Juodkrantė hosts a small Lutheran church (1885) and a Museum of Miniature Paintings (these artworks feel much more in place at the scaled-down Juodkrantė than at bustling Vilnius).
 Another attraction there is the Hill of Witches, its numerous scary wooden statues popular with kids.

-Beyond the southern town limit the Europe‘s largest cormorant colony is undoubtedly an eerie sight.
-The birds‘ feces destroyed a large chunk of pine forest. ~4000 cormorants and ~1000 grey herons live on top of these trees, causing calls to “protect nature from the nature”.
+Beyond the southern town limit, the Europe‘s largest cormorant colony is undoubtedly an eerie sight.
+The birds‘ feces destroyed a large chunk of pine forest. ~4000 cormorants and ~1000 gray herons live on top of these trees, causing calls to “protect nature from nature”.

 Northern Juodkrantė has the Amber Bay.
-Today‘s laid-back small gulf was a massive amber mine in years 1860-1890, annually excavating 75 tons on Lithuanian national mineral, including the famous stone age Juodkrantė treasure.
+Today‘s laid-back small gulf was a massive amber mine in between 1860 and 1890, annually excavating 75 tons on Lithuanian national mineral, including the famous stone age Juodkrantė treasure.
 Thatch sculptures are now built there regularly and burned every Autumn solstice.

 Preila and Pervalka resort villages